 Chances of infection post-delivery are at an all-time high, given the weak immune system of the mother.
 Such infections may also result in stomach aches and it is necessary to combat and prevent them altogether.
 Using boosters to increase immunity is necessary, and there’s nothing better than a natural antibiotic for the job, called turmeric.
 Taking a spoon of turmeric powder with a glass of milk protects the body from infections, and prevents building up of the pain.

 Post delivery, mothers might observe some inflammation and pain in the areas around the hips, since most of the physical change happens there.
-Opting for natural remedies such as fennel seeds helps reduce the inflammations, due to its inherent properties of an analgesic.
+Opting for natural remedies such as fennel seeds helps reduce the inflammations.
 Many prefer chewing on the seeds to prevent vomiting and nausea after pregnancy.
 Boiling fennel seeds with water and adding honey to the strained mixture, forms a tea that can help reduce the pain substantially, when consumed two times in a day.
+Plus, fennel seeds also help increase the production of breast milk.

 Ayurvedic medicines make use of ginger in almost all remedies that treat stomach related disorders.
-Not only is ginger an antiseptic, it is known to improve emotional stability reset the mood to a cheerful one.
-Grating some ginger in boiling water, and letting it simmer with a few leaves of parsley, forms what is known as the medicinal ginger tea.
-Best enjoyed with some honey, this not only tastes great but takes care of stomach cramps by reducing pain.
+Not only is ginger an antiseptic, but it can also improve emotional stability.
+Grating some ginger in boiling water, and letting it simmer with a few leaves of parsley, forms what is known as medicinal ginger tea.
+Best enjoyed with some honey, this not only tastes great, but takes care of stomach cramps by reducing pain.

 Tips on Relieving Postpartum Abdominal Pain